asleofn/APD/README.md

 	...

-	Column 1 : Representative strain of LAB
+	Column 1 : Representative genome of LAB
 	Column 2 : mapping coverage

 	* mapping coverage > 0.7137, it is judged to be identified.